exogen/t2-server-xbar/README.md

 $ node src/index.js dev
 ```

-The plugin script will be symlinked to your working copy.
+The plugin script will point to your working copy rather than the published
+package.